Coriander: Etymology

-Origin and history
+Origin

-Coriander grows wild over a wide area of Western Asia and Southern Europe, prompting the comment: "It is hard to define exactly where this plant is wild and where it only recently established itself."
-Recent works suggested that coriander accessions found in the wild in Israel and Portugal might represent the ancestor of the cultivated coriander.
+Coriander grows wild over a wide area of Western Asia and Southern Europe, making it difficult to define where the plant is native and where it was only recently established.
+Recent works suggest that wild coriander in Israel and Portugal might be an ancestor of cultivated coriander.
 They have low germination rates and a small vegetative appearance.
-The accession found in Israel has an extremely hard fruit coat.
+Israeli coriander has an extremely hard fruit coat.

-Fifteen desiccated mericarps were found in the Pre-Pottery Neolithic B level (six to eight thousand years ago) of the Nahal Hemar Cave, published in Kislev 1988, and eleven from ~8,000–7,500 years ago in Pre-Pottery Neolithic C in Atlit-Yam, published as Kislev et al. 2004, both in Israel.
+In Israel, fifteen desiccated mericarps were found in the Pre-Pottery Neolithic B level (six to eight thousand years ago) of the Nahal Hemar Cave, and eleven from ~8,000–7,500 years ago in Pre-Pottery Neolithic C in Atlit-Yam.
 If these finds do belong to these archaeological layers, they are the oldest find of coriander in the world.
+The herb is mentioned in the Torah as a point of reference for the taste of manna, implying it was a well-known ingredient in ancient Israel.

-About 500 ml of coriander mericarps were recovered from the tomb of Tutankhamen, and because this plant does not grow wild in Egypt, Zohary and Hopf interpret this find as proof that coriander was cultivated by the ancient Egyptians.

-The Ebers Papyrus, an Egyptian text dated around 1550 BC, mentioned uses of coriander.
+About 500 ml of coriander mericarps were recovered from the tomb of Tutankhamen.
+As coriander does not grow wild in Egypt, this could be proof that coriander was cultivated by the ancient Egyptians.
+The Ebers Papyrus, an Egyptian text dated around 1550 BCE, mentioned uses of coriander.

-Coriander seems to have been cultivated in Greece since at least the second millennium BC.
-One of the Linear B tablets recovered from Pylos refers to the species as being cultivated for the manufacture of perfumes; it was used in two forms – as a spice for its seeds and as an herb for the flavour of its leaves.

-This appears to be confirmed by archaeological evidence from the same period; the large quantities of the species retrieved from an Early Bronze Age layer at Sitagroi in Macedonia could point to cultivation of the species at that time.
+Coriander may have been cultivated in Greece since at least the second millennium BCE.
+One of the Linear B tablets recovered from Pylos refers to the species as being cultivated for the manufacture of perfumes.
+It was used in two forms: as a spice for its seeds and as an herb for the flavour of its leaves.
+This appears to be confirmed by archaeological evidence: the large quantities of coriander retrieved from an Early Bronze Age layer at Sitagroi in Macedonia could point to cultivation of the herb at that time.

-Later, coriander was mentioned by Hippocrates (around 400 BC), as well as Dioscorides (65 AD).
+Allergies

+Some people are allergic to coriander leaves or seeds, having symptoms similar to those of other food allergies.
+A cross-sectional study of 589 cases where food allergies to spices were suspected found 32% of pin-prick tests in children and 23% in adults were positive for coriander and other members of the family Apiaceae, including caraway, fennel, and celery.
+The allergic symptoms may be minor or life-threatening.